 Plumbing installations are governed by the Saskatchewan Plumbing Regulations, as adopted and enforced by the Building Standards Plumbing Inspectors.
-A plumbing permit is required whenever a plumbing system is being constructed, changed, renewed, or repaired.
+A plumbing permit is required whenever a plumbing system is being constructed, changed, renewed, or repaired and work must be done by a licensed professional.